freeman-lab/awesome-restaurants/README.md

 > list of my favorite restaurants, organized by location, inspired by the [awesome](https://github.com/sindresorhus/awesome) lists

+Every restaurant gets a category.
 There are no ratings.
 If I really like something, it's on the list!
 If I haven't been to it, or I don't like it, it's not.
 Partially resurrected from my personal website circa 2010.

 ### contributions